The Bridge is a unique program disrupting the potential link between excessive online gaming and gambling harm.

 - Series of short animations

 - Creative learning activities

 Meet The Bridge development team

-Kids Thrive lead artists Andrea Lemon and Andrea Rieniets have partnered with three other incredible artists and the year 6 students at Altona North Primary School, to bring The Bridge project to life.
+Andrea Lemon and Andrea Rieniets partnered with the following extraordinary project artists and year 6 students at Altona North Primary School to bring The Bridge to life.

 THE ART DEPARTMENT